 - Dosage compensation

-Barr body: a heterochromatic mass seen during interphase is known as barr body.
+Barr body: A heterochromatic mass seen during interphase is known as a Barr body.

 Dosage compensation is a term that describes the processes by which organisms equalize the expression of genes between members of different biological sexes.
 It results in random epigenetic silencing of one X chromosome.

 Goldilocks principle states that something must fall within certain margins, as opposed to reaching extremes.
-It has to be just right, neither too much, nor too less.
+It is derived from an initial analogy of a child named Goldilocks who chose a bowl of porridge that was neither too hot nor too cold as the preferred choice.
+This principle of just the right amount is applied in genetics indicate that something must be just right, neither too much, nor too less.
 Many genetic principles involve changes in the amount of gene product.
 When the amount of gene product changes, it no longer follows the “just right” principle of Goldilocks.